Dynamic Regret Reduces to Kernelized Static Regret

 As observed in \Cref{sec:translation-invariant}, the kernel that produces this result is horizon independent, so the algorithm described above requires no prior knowledge of $T$.
 This is in fact the first dynamic regret algorithm we are aware of that achieves the optimal $\sqrt{P_T}$ dependence in the absence of prior knowledge of $T$ without resorting to a doubling trick.
 Likewise, in \Cref{app:scale-free} we show that these guarantees extend immediately to \emph{scale-free} guarantees using the gradient-clipping argument of \cite{cutkosky2019artificial}.
 These are the first scale-free dynamic regret guarantees that we are aware of that achieve the optimal $\sqrt{P_T}$ dependencies.

-An advantage of our reduction over the dynamic-to-static reduction of \cite{jacobsen2024equivalence} is that, by preserving the curvature of the losses, our reduction allows us to apply (quasi)second-order methods like Online Newton Step (ONS)~\citep{HazanAK07}.
-The following proposition shows that exp-concave losses retain the crucial property required to apply ONS under our reduction (proof in \Cref{app:curvature}). \begin{restatable}{proposition}{LossCurvature} Let $\ell_{t}:\ww\to\R$ be a $\beta$-exp-concave function, let $\hh$ be an RKHS with feature map $\phi(t)\in \hh$, and define $\elltilde_{t}(\W)=\ell_{t}(\W\phi(t))$ for $\W\in\WW$.
+An advantage of our reduction over the dynamic-to-static reduction of \citet{jacobsen2024equivalence} is that, by preserving the curvature of the losses, our reduction allows us to apply (quasi)second-order methods like Online Newton Step (ONS)~\citep{HazanAK07}.

+\paragraph{Exp-concave Losses} The following proposition shows that exp-concave losses retain the crucial property required to apply ONS under our reduction (proof in \Cref{app:curvature}). \begin{restatable}{proposition}{LossCurvature} Let $\ell_{t}:\ww\to\R$ be a $\beta$-exp-concave function, let $\hh$ be an RKHS with feature map $\phi(t)\in \hh$, and define $\elltilde_{t}(\W)=\ell_{t}(\W\phi(t))$ for $\W\in\WW$.
 Then for any $X,Y\in\WW$,